JetBrains/gradle-changelog-plugin/README.md

 ### `initializeChangelog`

-Creates new changelog file with an unreleased section and empty groups.
+Creates a new changelog file with an unreleased section and empty groups.

 #### Examples